Arizona School Counselor

 Improving academic and career success of students is one of the best reasons to become an Arizona school counselor.
 Along with the satisfaction of seeing kids succeed, here are a few more reasons to consider:

-Average income for an Arizona school counselor is more than $60,000 per year (source: Bureau of Labor Statistics, May 2018).
+Average income for an Arizona school counselor is $52,190 per year.

 Continued professional development opportunities are offered on both state and national levels.